asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Transport-Selection.md

 !!! info ""
     If an existing connection exists to the IP address and port using the specific transport type then it is reused and a new one is not established.

 [//]: # (end-info)

-###
+### 4. Multihomed Transport Selection (Connection-less protocols)

 Before the message is sent out the transport the routing table is queried to determine what interface it will be going out on.

 #### Local source interface IP address matches source IP address in message

-The message is left untouched and passed to the transport.#### Local source interface IP address differs from source IP address in message
+The message is left untouched and passed to the transport.

+#### Local source interface IP address differs from source IP address in message

 The message contents are updated with the different source address information.
 If a transport is bound to the new source address the outgoing transport for the message is changed to it.